Sarah Dégallier Rochat

 With the startup Auto-Mate Robotics, I lead partnerships with manufacturing firms to implement hybrid solutions that strategically integrate automation efficiency while fostering worker upskilling, improving productivity, organizational resilience, and employee development.

-Talks & Workshops
+Talks, Panels & Workshops

-Date: Sep 2025
+Date: Sep 2026

 Description:

-Date: Sep 2025
+Date: Sep 2026

 Description:

-Event name: Tag der Themenfelder .Location: Bern, CH .
+Event name: ScienceComm .Location: Lucern .

 Description: